-- disorders affecting blood clotting
+- disorders that affect blood clotting

-- certain congenital (present at or before birth) disorders such as rubella and cytomegalovirus
+- certain congenital disorders (present at or before birth) such as rubella and cytomegalovirus

 - weak blood vessels

-- inflammation in the blood vessels (including Henoch-Schonlein purpura)
+- inflammation in the blood vessels

-- scurvy (severe lack of vitamin C)
+- scurvy, or a severe lack of vitamin C

 The following could cause thrombocytopenic purpura:

-- medications that inhibit platelets from forming
+- medications that prevent platelets from forming

 - recent blood transfusions

-- immune disorders such as idiopathic thrombocytopenic purpura (which has no known cause)
+- immune disorders such as idiopathic thrombocytopenic purpura

 - infection in the bloodstream